 Again covered when learning how to write a resume is the need to mention what you will bring to the job you’re applying for in your cover letter.
 It’s basically what hirers are looking for, so why not display this information front and centre in black and white?

-By doing a little research into what the company is trying to address by hiring you, you’ll get a steer on the kind of attributes they’ll be looking for.
+By researching what the company is trying to address by hiring you, you’ll get a steer on the attributes they’ll be looking for.
 Then you can describe your abilities and achievements accordingly to make yourself stand out.

 Let Online Learning Boost Your Employment Chances

 When you learn how to write a resume and cover letter properly, your employment chances tend to go up exponentially.
-The great news is that this is the kind of thing that can be worked on and when taking courses like our aptly named How to Write a Resume Certificate, you can get the knowledge you need affordably and at your own pace.
+The great news is that this is the kind of thing that can be worked on, and when taking courses like our aptly named How to Write a Resume course, you can get the knowledge you need affordably and at your own pace.

-This is just one example of the wide range of video-based, CPD-approved online training we offer OCA and you can browse through our entire selection covering 20+ industries by visiting us today at www.onlinecoursesaustralia.edu.au.
-While there, why not take a look at the flexible payment options we offer that make our courses accessible to everyone.
+This is just one example of the wide range of video-based, CPD-approved online training we offer OCA.
+You can browse our entire selection covering 20+ industries by visiting us today at www.onlinecoursesaustralia.edu.au.
+While there, why not take a look at the flexible payment options we offer that make our courses accessible to everyone?

-Alternatively, if you’d like some questions answered before committing to enrolment, or would like to look at any of our other Online HR, management courses just give us a call on 1300 611 404 today and we’ll do our best to give you what you need.
+Alternatively, if you’d like some questions answered before committing to enrolment, or would like to look at any of our other Online HR, management courses just give us a call at 1300 611 404 today, and we’ll do our best to give you what you need.